ryangadz/IotaHelloWorld/README.md

 First make sure you understand the basic concepts of Iota, generating a seed, and a full node. https://iota.readme.io/docs

 You don't need to have your own full node you can use one of the listed at https://iotanode.host/

+# Super noob directions:
-Super noob directions (skip if you already have visual studio, node.js,  github etc:
+(skip if you already have visual studio, node.js,  github etc)

 1. download and install node.js from https://nodejs.org/en/
 2. download Visual Studio Community 2017 https://www.visualstudio.com/downloads/
 3. install Visual Studio but make sure you click the option for javascript